kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 The service's ID.

-### getIpAddress() -\> String
-Gets the IP address of the Docker container that the service is running inside.

-**Returns**

-The service's IP address.

 ### getSharedDirectory() -\> [SharedPath][sharedpath]
 Get the directory that is mounted on both the current container running this code and the service container, so that files can be passed back and forth.
-The directory is expressed as a [SharedPath][sharedpath] object, so file inside can be referenced by absolute filepath on either this container or the service contianer.
+The directory is expressed as a [SharedPath][sharedpath] object, so file inside can be referenced by absolute filepath on either this container or the service container.

 **Returns**

 The [SharedPath][sharedpath] object.

+### getPrivateIpAddress() -\> String
+Gets the IP address where the service is reachable at from _inside_ the enclave that the container is running inside.
+This IP address is how other containers inside the enclave can connect to the service.

+**Returns**

+The service's private IP address.

+### getPrivatePorts() -\> Map\<PortID, PortSpec\>
+Gets the ports that the service is reachable at from _inside_ the enclave that the container is running inside.
+These ports are how other containers inside the enclave can connect to the service.

+**Returns**

+The ports that the service is reachable at from inside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.

+### getPublicIpAddress() -\> String
+Gets the IP address where the service is reachable at from _outside_ the enclave that the container is running inside.
+This IP address is how clients on the host machine can connect to the service.

+**Returns**

+The service's public IP address.

+### getPublicPorts() -\> Map\<PortID, PortSpec\>
+Gets the ports that the service is reachable at from _outside_ the enclave that the container is running inside.
+These ports are how clients on the host machine can connect to the service.

+**Returns**

+The ports that the service is reachable at from outside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.

 ### execCommand(List\<String\> command) -\> (int exitCode, String logs)
 Uses [Docker exec](https://docs.docker.com/engine/reference/commandline/exec/) functionality to execute a command inside the service's running Docker container.